IBM/sno-on-ibm-cloud-vpc-ansible/README.md

 | setup_vsi_gui | Boolean | When set to true, the KVM VSI will be provioned with a GUI desktop and access via VNC will be configured.
 If false access to the KVM VSI will be via SSH only. | No | false |
 | sno_version | String | OpenShift version to install.
 Valid values are "4.8","4.9" and "4.10" | No | "4.10" |

-To configure *ansible/group_vars/all*, on a Mac run the following commands,
+To edit the *ansible/grou_vars/all* file you can open the file in a text editor of choice.

+Optionally, if you are running on a Mac, you may configure *ansible/group_vars/all* by running the following commands, replacing the values in *<>* with your values.

 ```bash
 export MY_NAMEPREFIX=<choose a name prefix>